-Using visual supports to teach concepts and breaking everything down into manageable, understandable pieces.
-That is the key.
+Using visual supports to teach concepts, and breaking things down into chunks - manageable, understandable pieces is the key.
 Not just for the student, but for school staff as well.
 If you present the school with a plan to teach a concept, or support an activity, they are usually more than happy to accept the suggestion.

-Public schools are always overburdened, and sometimes it seems like the education part is last on the list.
-If your child has an IEP or 504 plan, you are in a particularly advantageous position to work closely with your child's team and influence your child's education.
-For the things that are going well, and progress is satisfactory, great.
-But for things that are not going so well, time to create a new plan.
-Time to create a visual strategy.
+Public schools are always overburdened.
+But if your child has an IEP or 504 plan, you are in a position to work closely with your child's education team.
+For everything that is going well, with satisfactory progress, great!
+But for things that are not going well, it's time to create a new plan.
+Perhaps it's time to create a visual strategy.
 Here are some examples:

 When your child starts preschool, it is hard to trust their emotional and physical well being to someone else.
 You want to know what happens in their day.
-Did they have a BM?
-Was it in the morning or afternoon?
 What did they eat?
 How was their mood?
-What is the school teaching this week?
-Dinosaurs, colors, alphabet, numbers, shapes?
+What is the school teaching this week - dinosaurs, colors, alphabet, numbers, shapes?
 Did they receive services today?
 OT, PE, PT, Speech?
 Was there a special activity?
 Cooking, art, dress-up, music, puzzles?
 How did they get that scratch on their forehead?

-There is a solution to this disconnect - a home/school communication form.
+One solution to this disconnect is a home/school communication tool.
 If your classroom doesn't have one, create one and ask them to use it.
 It requires a very small amount of time by one of the staff members to complete each day.
 This tool addresses a number of education areas simultaneously.

 1. Keeps you informed of your child's day.

 2. Allows you to discuss past events to begin the, "How was

 school today dialogue.
 "Oh look, you painted a picture today at

 school, and talked about dinosaurs.
 How fun!"